louisameline/observe_evented/README.md

 `options.shim` Should you wish to use a shim that does not directly extend Object and Array prototype, you may provide an adapter for it via this option.
 You must provide an object that has `Array` and `Object` properties which will expose `observe`, `unobserve` and `deliverChangeRecords` methods.

 `options.output.batchOnly` If you prefer to work on batched events (see the section below) and do not need them to be triggered individually, set this option to `true`.
-Only the `batch` and `rawBatch` events will then be triggered.
+Only the `batch` events will then be triggered.
 Default: `false`.

-`options.output.noUpdateEvents` Semantically, updating a value in an array is not the same thing as removing it and adding its replacement at the same index.
+`options.output.noUpdateEvents` Semantically, updating a value in an array/object is not the same thing as removing it and adding its replacement at the same index/key.
 However, the end result is the same.
 Furthermore, a browser using a shim won't even be able to make the difference.
-For the sake of consistency, this is why you may set this option to `true` to remove any `update` events triggered on an array and replace them by a `remove` event followed by an `add` event.
+For the sake of consistency, this is why you may set this option to `true` to prevent `update` events and replace them by a `remove` event followed by an `add` event.
 Default: `false`

 `observe_evented.setDefaultOptions()` This method lets you modify the default options for all future calls, like for example: